-Earth Day on April 22 is fast approaching.
+Earth Day should be every day of the year.
 The day stems from the revolutionary decade of the 1970s.
 American students and citizens protested against oil spills, toxic dumps, power plants, pesticides, the loss of wilderness, and the loss of wildlife.
 In the 1990s, Earth Day went global.

 Today, the goal of a more sustainable and healthy environment continues.